corelight/CorelightForSentinelOne/README.md

 To ingest data into SentinelOne Singularity Data Lake, follow the steps provided in the SentinelOne documentation under (Singularity Marketplace → Marketplace Ingestion Integrations → Corelight Zeek Network Security Parser Integration with SentinelOne).

+**Note:** If you are installing the parsers from [GitHub repo](https://github.com/corelight/CorelightForSentinelOne/blob/main/README.md#installing-parsers-through-github-repository) make sure to update the sourcetype template as **corelight-$LOG-dev**

 ### Configure Lookup Files
 For populating dashboards, we need some of the configurations files (i.e Lookup files), which we need to add.